stborchert/shs/README.txt

   "Simple hierarchical select" on the form display settings for the new field.

 * Form display settings
-  - "Display number of nodes"
-    Displays the number of nodes associated to a term.
-    WARNING: on sites with a lot of terms and nodes this can be a great performance killer (even if the data is cached).
   - "Allow creating new items"
     Items may be created directly from within the widget (user needs to have permission to create items in the configured bundle).